- Certification- ABT® National Training Curriculum, ABT® Certified Teacher in Pre-Primary through Level 3, AMERICAN BALLET THEATRE

 Jay Kim, Assistant Professor, School of Dance, University of Utah

 Professor Jay Kim is currently an Assistant Professor in the School of Dance at the University of Utah.
 He earned his MFA from the University of Utah, his BFA from the Sejong University, and is an ABT® Certified Teacher in Pre-Primary through Level 3 of the ABT® National Training Curriculum.
 He received his fundamental training on full scholarships from the Kirov Academy of Ballet while training with Alla Sizova, Roudolf Kharatian, and Vladimir Djouloukhadze and in Korea at the Dance Arts Institute, Chang-Mu Dance Conservatory, and Kwang-Ju Arts High School.
-In his career he was awarded a total of 9 Grand Prix and Gold medals in international competitions winning top placing medals in Ballet, Contemporary, Modern, and Korean Traditional Dance categories.
+In his career, he was awarded a total of 9 grand prix and gold medals in international competitions in the Ballet, Contemporary, Modern, and Korean Traditional Dance categories.

-Professor Kim’s professional career includes dancing as a Principal and Soloist with Universal Ballet Company, Korean National Ballet, Korean Ballet Theatre, and Dayton Ballet Theatre, across 13 countries and 150 cities on the major stages of the world, under the direction of Bing-Xian Liu, Boris Eifman, Bruce Steivel, Cha-Young Suh, Dermot Burke, Julia Moon, Oleg Vinogradov, and Yuri Grigorovich, while performing a repertoire of 13 full-length classical ballets and 37 one-act and contemporary ballets.
-He worked with Adrienne Dellas, Albert Mirzoyan, Christopher Fleming, Evgeny Neff, Francois Petit, Galina Kekicheva, Heinz Spoerli, Jean Paul Comelin, Jeffrey Graham Hughes, Kim David McCarthy, Michael Bjerknes, Nacho Duato, Natalia Spitsyna, Robert Estner, and Seon-Hee Jang.
+Professor Kim’s professional career includes dancing as a principal and soloist artist with Universal Ballet Company, Korean National Ballet, Korean Ballet Theatre, and Dayton Ballet Theatre, across 13 countries and 150 cities on the major stages of the world, under the direction of Oleg Vinogradov, Bruce Steivel, Julia Moon, Cha-Young Suh, and Dermot Burke, while performing the leading roles in a repertoire of 13 full-length classical ballets and 37 one-act and contemporary ballets.

-Professor Kim is an ABT® Project Plie Partner Teacher; has presented at and is a member of CORPS de Ballet International; is a Steering Committee member for the Korea International Ballet Competition; and is a member of the International Association for Dance Medicine & Science.
+Professor Kim is an ABT® Project Plie Partner Teacher, serves as a partner for Kirov Academy of Ballet, has presented at and serves on the Membership and Outreach Committee of CORPS de Ballet International, has published in the Dance Research Journal of Korea, is a Steering Committee member for the Korea International Ballet Competition, and is a member of the International Association for Dance Medicine & Science.